 We caught up with each other over a Kyoto-style lunch.
 I was eager to hear about her views on language education.
 I respect her for her extensive experience teaching at universities, as well as her extraordinary skills in interpretation.
 She always inspires me by fostering my intellectual curiosity.

 After strolling in Maruyama Park, we stopped by a historic building called Chorakukan.
 The stone façade of the building gave me the impression of solidity and solemnity.
 However, once I stepped inside the building, I found myself surrounded by a warm atmosphere.
 I was especially enchanted by the woodwork including curved railings and coffered ceilings.
-A live piano performance was enlivening the atmosphere.
+A live piano performance invigorated the atmosphere.